-Upon the completion of this offering and the filing of our second amended and restated certificate of incorporation, our authorized capital stock will consist of shares of common stock, \$0.00001 par value per share.
+Upon the completion of this offering and the filing of our second amended and restated certificate of incorporation, our authorized capital stock will consist of 80,000,000 shares of common stock, \$0.00001 par value per share.
 The following description summarizes the most important terms of our capital stock.
 Because it is only a summary, it does not contain all the information that may be important to you.
 For a complete description, you should refer to our second amended and restated certificate of incorporation and amended and restated bylaws, which are included as exhibits to the registration statement of which this prospectus forms a part.

 Pursuant to the provisions of our second amended and restated certificate of incorporation and the terms of the preferred stock and note purchase agreements, as amended, all of our outstanding preferred stock and convertible promissory notes convertible into common stock will automatically convert into common stock effective immediately prior to the completion of this offering.
-Assuming the conversion of all our outstanding shares of our preferred stock into 458,172 shares of common stock including 39,914 shares of Series Seed preferred stock, 215,123 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and including 203,135 shares of Series A Preferred issued to Sun Pharma in August 2017, there were 1,233,924 shares of our common stock issued and outstanding, held by approximately 18 stockholders of record, and no shares of our preferred stock outstanding.
+Reflecting the 130,590 shares of common stock issued to an entity owned and controlled by Daniel S. Janney, a member of our board of directors, in August 2017, and assuming the conversion of all our outstanding shares of our preferred stock into 2,061,773 shares of common stock, including 179,613 shares of Series Seed preferred stock, 968,053 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and including 914,107 shares of Series A Preferred issued to Sun Pharma in August 2017, there were 5,683,247 shares of our common stock issued and outstanding, held by approximately 18 stockholders of record, and no shares of our preferred stock outstanding.